 Prep your hair.

-After washing and conditioning your hair with the TIGI Bed Head For Men Charge Up Thickening Shampoo and Conditioner, gently brush through your hair.
+After washing your hair with the TIGI Bed Head For Men Charge Up Thickening Shampoo, gently brush through your hair with a comb.

 This will remove any tangles and knots, and make it easier for you to apply product.